its-a-maxi/minishell/README.md

 _42 Project_

-We were asked to make our own shell, replicating basic functionalitys, evirithing coded was coded in C, respecting Norminette code convention
+We were asked to make our own shell, replicating basic functionalities, evirithing was coded in C, respecting Norminette code convention.

 ### Subject